Simsso/Haskell-Studies/README.md

 liftM :: Monad m       => (a -> r) -> m a -> m r
 ```

 **MonadTrans** is a typeclass with a lift method.
-Lifting means embedding an expression in a larger context by adding structure that doesn’t do anything.
+Lifting means embedding an expression in a larger context by adding structure that does not do anything.
 ```haskell
 class MonadTrans t where
   lift :: (Monad m) => m a -> t m a
 ```

-**`MonadIO`** resides in `Control.Monad.IO.Class` and is intended to keep lifting an IO action until it is lifted over all structure that surrounds the outermost IO type. !!! (surrounds or embedded -- PDF page 1040)
+**`MonadIO`** resides in `Control.Monad.IO.Class` and is intended to keep lifting an IO action until it is lifted over all structure that surrounds the outermost IO type.

 ```haskell
 liftIO . return = return
 liftIO (m >>= f) = liftIO m >>= (liftIO . f)
 ```

+For **streaming** it is generally not recommended to use `Writer`, `WriterT`, or `ListT` for performance reasons.
+Libraries such as [pipes](http://hackage.haskell.org/package/pipes) or [conduit](http://hackage.haskell.org/package/conduit) are better choices.

 # 27 Nonstrictness
 Evaluation can be _strict_, _nonstrict_.
 Haskell is nonstrict.
 Nonstrictness refers to semantics, that is how an expression is being evaluated.
 It means that expressions are evaluated outside-in. _Lazy_ refers to operational behavior, the way code is executed on a real computer, namely as late as possible.
 [SO answer](https://stackoverflow.com/a/7141537/3607984)